Jimmy2027/ghchain/README.md

 -   **\--draft**: Creates each pull request in draft mode.
 -   **\--with-tests**: Run the github workflows that are specified in the .ghchain.toml config of the repository.
 -   **\--run-tests**: Run the github workflows that are specified in the .ghchain.toml config of the repository for the specified branch.
 If '.' is passed, the current branch will be used.
--   **\--status**: Print the status of the PRs.
--   **\--live-status**: Print the status of the PRs, updating every minute.
--   **\--rebase-onto**: Print the status of the PRs, updating every minute.

 ## Usage Example

-Let's say that you're working on your dev branch `mydev` and you've cleaned up your changes into 3 commits:
+Let's say that you're working on your dev branch `mydev` and you've cleaned up your changes into 4 commits:

 ```
 git log main..mydev